StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 #### Full install

-This installs the following CloudFormation Stacks:
+A full installation will install the following CloudFormation Stacks:

 - `stackstate-topo-cron`
 - `stackstate-topo-kinesis`